tsmx/secure-config-test/README.md

 The encryption key used is 32 times zero: `00000000000000000000000000000000`.
 See the sections below on how to set it according to the environment you run the test in (local/Docker/Kubernetes).

-The expected result when calling the service is:
+The expected result when calling the service at `http://localhost:3000/` is:

 Without having NODE_ENV set...
 ```json